ZhenyingZhu/StudyNotes/ASP.md

 To create the View, first create a LoginViewModel with properties and validations.
 Then create the View cshtml.

 ### Implementing Login and Logout

+Create a Controller, `AccountController`,  that is not using EF for the Login and Logout.

 Inject `SignInManager` to AccountController.